 and was President of the Rebecca West Society (2003-2007).
 His play, That Woman: Rebecca West Remembers

 , has been produced at Theatresource in New York City.
-Rollyson is currently researching a biography of Amy Lowell (awarded a "We the People" NEH grant).
+Rollyson's biography of Amy Lowell was awarded a "We the People" NEH grant.
 Hollywood Enigma: Dana Andrews

-, will be published on January 29, 2013.
+, was published on January 29, 2013.
 His reviews of biography have appeared in The Wall Street Journal, The Washington Post, The Minneapolis Star Tribune, The Raleigh News & Observer, The Kansas City Star, The Barnes & Noble Review,

 and The New Criterion

 .
+His column, "Biographology," appeared in bibliobuffet.com.
 He is currently advisory editor for the Hollywood Legends series published by the University Press of Mississippi.
 He welcomes queries from those interested in contributing to the series.
-His column, "Biographology," appears in bibliobuffet.com.
-He is an advisory editor of Dollars and Sense,
+His forthcoming projects include Marilyn Day by Day

 Amazon Author Central Page